macadmins/nudge/README.md

 ## Scheduling Nudge to run
 Every release of Nudge comes with an optional LaunchAgent package.

-This LaunchAgent will open Nudge every 30 minutes, at the 0 and 30 minute mark.
+This LaunchAgent will open Nudge every 30 minutes, at the top and bottom of each hour.
 If you find this behavior too aggressive, you will need to create your own LaunchAgent.

-Example LaunchAgent
+### Example LaunchAgent
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">